harryhopkins/documents/doc/Developing-Step-By-Step-Angular.md

         await _personRepository.InsertAsync(person);
     }

-A Person entity is created by mapping given input, then inserted to database.
-We used **async/await** pattern here.
-All methods in ASP.NET Zero startup project is **async**.
+A Person entity is created by mapping the provided input and then inserting into the database.
+We used the **async/await** pattern here.
+All methods in ASP.NET Zero startup project are **async**.
 It's advised to use async/await wherever possible.

 #### Test CreatePerson Method

-You can skip this section if you don't interest in **automated testing**.
+You can skip this section if you are not interested in **automated testing**.

-We can create a unit test method to test CreatePerson method as shown
+We can create a unit test method to test the CreatePerson method as shown
 below:

     [Fact]